 Mansfield Township does not have a historic preservation element in its master plan or any official historic survey, commission or ordinances.
+None of the buildings in the redevelopment area is historically significant.

 10. Public Facilities and Services: Phase and program for construction as part of a dedicated capital improvement budget or as part of a public/private development agreement the extension or establishment of public facilities and services, particularly wastewater systems, to establish adequate levels of capital facilities and services to support Centers; to protect large contiguous areas of productive farmlands and other open spaces; to protect public investments in farmland preservation programs; and to minimize conflicts between Centers and surrounding farms.
 Encourage private investments and facilitate public/private partnerships to provide adequate facilities and services, particularly wastewater systems, in Centers.
 Make community wastewater treatment a feasible and cost-effective alternative.